FREE SHIPPING on orders over $75 International: over $250

 Jin Xuan Oolong tea taste - a warning

-Jin Xuan is loved beyond Taiwan for its intensive, creamy sweetness and lasting milky taste.
-Some people believe the tea actually has added milk into it.
+Jin Xuan is loved beyond Taiwan for its intense, creamy sweetness and lasting milky taste.
+Some people believe the tea actually contains milk.
 Sadly, some producers would maintain the legend by claiming it is true.
-Indeed the real, high-quality milky Oolong has creamy hints.
+Indeed, the real, high-quality milky Oolong has creamy hints.
 However, this is entirely due to the tea leaves' properties and the production process.
 Natural milk is incompatible with tea processing.
 If the smell is too strong, it probably indicates the presence of artificial aroma or unwanted additives.
 It also signals low-quality tea and possible health hazards.
 One quick way to verify this is to brew the tea continuously.
 If the tea is altered, the strong notes will vanish after the first couple of brews.
 The taste will then suddenly become stale.
 A genuine tea will maintain a consistent aroma that will develop with each subsequent brew.
-Additionally, the creamy aftertaste will be present long after the tea session is over.
+Additionally, the creamy aftertaste will linger long after the tea session ends.

 Other Oolong teas

 Taiwan is known as the biggest producer of GABA tea.
-GABA (Gamma-AminoButyric Acid) is a component that influences muscle tone and the nervous system.
-It helps with improving sleep quality and mood regulation.
+GABA (Gamma-Aminobutyric Acid) is a component that influences muscle tone and the nervous system.
+It helps improve sleep quality and regulate mood.

 GABA Oolong tea production process

-In contrast to other teas, oolong tea with GABA is processed differently.
-First, the tea plants are shaded for two weeks before harvest in order to raise the GABA content naturally.
-After that, the leaves are put into vacuum-sealed drums where oxygen is replaced by nitrogen.
-That allows the tea to stock up on GABA.
+Unlike other teas, oolong tea with GABA is processed differently.
+First, the tea plants are shaded for 2 weeks before harvest to naturally increase GABA content.
+After that, the leaves are placed in vacuum-sealed drums where oxygen is replaced with nitrogen.
+That allows the tea to accumulate GABA.
 The tea leaves can then be processed further to create a selected tea type (most often, it's Oolong).
-Drinking GABA tea puts you into a calmer, more relaxed state.
+Drinking GABA tea helps you feel calmer and more relaxed.

 GABA Oolong tea taste

-Along with the unique production process, GABA tea also features a unique taste.
-It's intensive and lively, with obvious dried fruits compote notes.
-There is a long and smooth finish, with delicate fruity sourness lingering tongue and cheek.
+Along with its unique production process, GABA tea also has a distinctive taste.
+It's intensive and lively, with obvious notes of dried fruit compote.
+There is a long, smooth finish, with delicate fruity sourness lingering on the tongue and cheek.
 Its character is rich and full, yet refreshing and lively.
-Reminiscent of fruit essence, GABA Oolong notes are a delightful mix of sweet and sour, moving and balancing you at the same time.
+Reminiscent of fruit essence, GABA Oolong notes are a delightful mix of sweet and sour, moving and balancing you at once.